Lukasdotcom/fantasy-manager/README.md

 ## Analytics

 This service collects some simple analytics when you host this service that currently includes only the following information.
-This is collected daily.
+This is collected daily and in aggregate so individual user data is never sent to the analytics server.

 1. serverID - This is a random id that is generated the first time the server boots.
 2. version - The version of the server.